rmini/ttlcalc2/README.md

 ```
 This generates `fib.bin` which you can then load into the simulator and run.

+## Documentation

+The `doc` directory contains documentation for the TtlCalc2 project.

 ## Simulation

 The `TtlCalcSim` directory contains the simulation tools for the TtlCalc2 project.
 The simulator is implemented as a C#/.NET 9.0 console application.